kshaffer/courses/theory4.md

 ### Unit topics ###

-This course will focus intentionally on the normative harmonic, melodic, and formal structures of multiple musical styles, with a view towards understanding both the *general* traits that underly most or all of Western tonal music, and the *specific* traits that are typical of one or more specific styles of Western tonal music.
+This course will focus on the normative harmonic, melodic, and formal structures of multiple musical styles, with a view towards understanding both the *general* traits that underly most of Western tonal and post-tonal music, and the *specific* traits that are typical of two specific styles of Western tonal music.
 In order to accomplish this, the course will be divided into three units, each covering a single style of music:

 - Unit I: Classical form (themes and sonatas)
 - Unit II: Introduction to post-tonal music